Choosing the Ideal Kit II: Choosing Your Macro Kit

 As I’ve said, you can’t just say, “this here is the one ideal lens/body combination,” because everyone prefers something a little different.
 But I can definitely say which combo would be best for me, and why.

-I personally would choose the Nikon D850, or perhaps the Nikon Z7, because these two each have an FX chip with a high resolution.
-But their main advantage lies in the focus shift option.
-This is a feature where the camera takes several shots on its own with different focal planes and then merges them into a single picture.
-This feature makes it easier to work with focus stacking: you don’t have to merge the individual pictures by hand.
+I would choose the Nikon Z8, because it has an FX sensor with high resolution and fast autofocus.
+However, its main advantage is the focus shift capability.
+This feature allows the camera to automatically take several shots with different focus planes and then combine them into one image.
+This function simplifies the focus stacking process, as you don’t have to stack the individual shots manually.

 Frankly, in all likelihood, the ideal combo for you will be the camera that you’re already using plus a well-chosen macro lens for that camera.
 If you don’t want to magnify your subject, you’ll do fine with the majority of the macro lenses out there.
 If you do, you’ll have to use an extension tube or reach for one of the lenses I mentioned above.